glava/nephalem-fpinscala/cathedral/README.md

 Solutions for Cathedral can be found [here](https://github.com/fpinscala/fpinscala/blob/master/answers/src/main/scala/fpinscala/gettingstarted/GettingStarted.scala)

-All examples are taken from repo that comes with the book: https://github.com/fpinscala/fpinscala/blob/master/answers/src/main/scala/fpinscala/gettingstarted/GettingStarted.scala - now go and buy this awsome book
+All examples are taken from repo that comes with the book: https://github.com/fpinscala/fpinscala/blob/master/answers/src/main/scala/fpinscala/gettingstarted/GettingStarted.scala - now go and buy this awesome book